Mistake #4: Overspending on Indirect Cost Rates

-SAFE RATES FREQUENTLY LEAD TO INDIRECT COST RATE PROBLEMS AND LOSING MONEY
+SAFE RATES FREQUENTLY LEAD TO LOSING MONEY

 When you submitted your proposal to your federal funding agency, you either proposed an indirect cost rate or used a safe rate if you proposed to NIH or NSF.
 When you received your grant, that provisional (aka budgeted) indirect cost rate was embedded into your award.